cloudkelvin/Text-to-speech-converter-using-AWS-Lambda-Polly-and-API-Gateway/README.md

 Implement try-except blocks in the Lambda function to handle potential errors.

 Input/Output structure:
-Input: Json object with a text key, and optional voiceId key.
+Input: JSON object with a text key, and optional voiceId key.

 Output: mp3 audio file.